MuckT/data-structures-and-algorithms/javascript/code-challenges/trees/README.md

 `_contains`

-- Returns: boolean indicating whether or not the value is in the tree.
+- Returns a boolean indicating whether or not the value is in the tree.

+`max`

+- Returns the max value found in a binary tree.

 ### Run Solution